awsdocs/amazon-redshift-management-guide/doc_source/query-editor-v2-query-run.md

 The query editor v2 supports the following features:
 + You can author queries with multiple SQL statements in one query tab\.
 The queries are run in serially and multiple results tabs open for each query\.
-+ You can run queries in parallel by opening a query tab, choose a database, run the query\.
-While that query is running, you can choose a different database \(and different cluster if you want\), and run another query\.
 + You can author queries with session variables and temporary tables\.
 + You can author queries with replaceable parameters designated by `${parameter}`\.
 You can author your SQL query with multiple replaceable parameters and use the same parameter in multiple places in your SQL statement\.